• Skip to primary navigation

 Water

 Warm water (110 to 115℉) helps the yeast activate.
-If the water is too cold, it may shock the yeast, and you won't get a good proof.
-If the water is too hot, it will kill the yeast and same problem.
+If the water is too cold, it may shock the yeast, and you won’t get a good proof.
+If the water is too hot, it will kill the yeast and cause the same problem.

 Yeast